 The Miami Open is a tennis tournament that usually takes place in March each year in Miami Gardens, Florida, USA.

-The Miami Open is a combined ATP/WTA tournament with an ATP Master’s 1000 and WTA 1000 tournament being played over the course of two weeks.
+The Miami Open is a combined ATP/WTA tournament with an ATP Master’s 1000 and WTA 1000 tournament being played over two weeks.

 The tournaments are played on outdoor hard courts at the Hard Rock Stadium in Miami Gardens, Florida.